xirsys/skex/README.md

 # Skex

 ## Overview
-_Skex_ is a NIF wrapper around Skein hashing functions.
+*Skex* is a NIF wrapper around Skein hashing functions.
 It is a port of the Erlang Skerl library, by Basho.

-   Hash a binary by calling =Skex.hash/2= with the desired number of bits for the resulting hash:
+   Hash a binary by calling *Skex.hash/2* with the desired number of bits for the resulting hash:

 ```elixir